Spomky-Labs/meteofony/README.md

 4) Start the app
    From the root of the application
     - cd meteofony
-    - make build
+    - castor build
-    - make up
+    - castor start
-    - make init
+    - castor init

 5) From your browser
     https://localhost:8443

 This is a basic application on top of:

-* PHP 8.2
+* PHP 8.3
-* Symfony 6.4
+* Symfony 7.2
 * Symfony UX + AssetMapper + Tailwind
 * API Platform
 * FrankenPHP